 I don't know about you, but the very thought of colorful vegetables in a creamy stew makes my mouth water.

-When I need to satisfy that craving, I cook up a dish I adapted from a popular recipe for a fish stew made in the south Indian state of Kerala.
+When I need to satisfy that craving, I cook up either my hearty vegetable stew, which is a one-pot meal, or this dish I adapted from a popular recipe for a fish stew made in the south Indian state of Kerala.
 A Vegetable Moilee.

 I first shared this vegetable stew with you in the fledgling days of this blog.
 I've made almost no changes to it, because it was quite perfect as it was, but I'm reposting it with updated photos and with a video.